Integrated circuit: Packaging

-The earliest integrated circuits were packaged in ceramic flat packs, which continued to be used by the military for their reliability and small size for many years.
-Commercial circuit packaging quickly moved to the dual in-line package (DIP), first in ceramic and later in plastic, which is commonly cresol-formaldehyde-novolac.
-In the 1980s pin counts of VLSI circuits exceeded the practical limit for DIP packaging, leading to pin grid array (PGA) and leadless chip carrier (LCC) packages.
-Surface mount packaging appeared in the early 1980s and became popular in the late 1980s, using finer lead pitch with leads formed as either gull-wing or J-lead, as exemplified by the small-outline integrated circuit (SOIC) package – a carrier which occupies an area about 30–50% less than an equivalent DIP and is typically 70% thinner.
-This package has "gull wing" leads protruding from the two long sides and a lead spacing of 0.050 inches.
+The earliest integrated circuits were packaged in ceramic flat packs, which continued to be used by the military for many years due to their reliability and compact size.
+Commercial packaging rapidly shifted to the dual in-line package (DIP) — first in ceramic, later in plastic, typically a cresol–formaldehyde–novolac resin.

+In the 1980s, the pin count of VLSI circuits exceeded the practical limit of DIP packaging, leading to the adoption of pin grid array (PGA) and leadless chip carrier (LCC) packages.
+Surface-mount technology (SMT) emerged in the early 1980s and gained popularity by the late 1980s, offering finer lead pitch and using leads formed as either gull-wing or J-lead.
+A common example is the small-outline integrated circuit (SOIC) package — which occupies about 30–50% less board area than an equivalent DIP and is typically 70% thinner — featuring gull-wing leads extending from its two long sides with a standard lead spacing of 0.050 inches.

-In the late 1990s, plastic quad flat pack (PQFP) and thin small-outline package (TSOP) packages became the most common for high pin count devices, though PGA packages are still used for high-end microprocessors.
+By the late 1990s, plastic quad flat pack (PQFP) and thin small-outline package (TSOP) designs became the most common for high pin-count devices, though PGA packages remain in use for high-performance microprocessors.

-Ball grid array (BGA) packages have existed since the 1970s.
-Flip-chip Ball Grid Array packages, which allow for a much higher pin count than other package types, were developed in the 1990s.
-In an FCBGA package, the die is mounted upside-down (flipped) and connects to the package balls via a package substrate that is similar to a printed-circuit board rather than by wires.
-FCBGA packages allow an array of input-output signals (called Area-I/O) to be distributed over the entire die rather than being confined to the die periphery.
-BGA devices have the advantage of not needing a dedicated socket but are much harder to replace in case of device failure.
+Ball grid array (BGA) packaging has existed since the 1970s.
+The flip-chip BGA (FCBGA), developed in the 1990s, enables much higher pin counts than most other package types.
+In an FCBGA, the die is mounted upside-down and connected to the package balls through a substrate similar to a printed circuit board, rather than by bonding wires.
+This design allows an array of input/output (I/O) connections — called Area-I/O — to be distributed across the entire die instead of being limited to its edges.
+While BGA devices eliminate the need for a dedicated socket, they are significantly more difficult to replace if they fail.